 Figure 7.
-Effect of permafrost active layer on HVSR measurements.
 Comparison of observed ambient noise HVSR peak frequencies for stations BRA2, BRA4, BRA5, KBSA2, and KBSA4 (solid lines) and modeled peak frequencies (red and dark red symbols) taking into account anti-aliasing filter of seismic instrument.
-For station BRA2 additional black symbols and error bars show peak frequencies and uncertainties corresponding to days in Fig.4d.
 For the x-axis on top representing modeled thaw depth, we assume a square root dependency with time from beginning of June.
 Tremor RVSR RMS values from Fig.6 are shown.
 RMS and peak frequencies follow similar trend.